mirror-shades/popaman/README.md

 - [x] link <path> Link a package from elsewhere
 - [x] list List all available packages
 - [x] list -v List all available packages with descriptions
+- [x] test script completed

+- [ ] add support for installing binaries from URLS
+- [ ] add edge cases and negative tests to test script